 Hire a specialist multilingual graphic design agency

 Multilingual graphic design doesn’t happen in a silo.
-Before starting to design, marketing strategists, copywriters and translators have already been involved—not to mention project managers overseeing the whole process.
+Before the design process can start, marketing strategists, copywriters and translators have already been involved, not to mention project managers overseeing the whole process.